m24h/esp32flash_mpy/README.md

 This module also provides class and function to access different flash data block on a divided data partition.
 Following script will help you to change partition on ESP32, and to pack files together for downloading.

-This module currently support ESP32C3 only, but it is easy to support other ESP32 chips by modifying some parameters inside the module.
-The parameters include MMU table address, number of entries, start virtual address, etc.
+This module currently support ESP32C3/ESP32S2 only, but it is easy to support other ESP32 chips by modifying some parameters inside the module.
+The parameters include MMU table address, number of entries, starting virtual address, etc.

 Install:
 ```bash